alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/again-on-webbrowser-control-in-wpf-and-64-bit-issue.md

 Support interface mshtml.htmlInputImage
 {{< / highlight >}}

 There are a lot of interfaces here, but one is interesting, HTMLBody and clearly I got no HTMLHEadElementClass :(.
-Since HTMLBody really have an appendChild method I can use that interface in 64 bit environment, but I really does not know why MSHTML has such a different behavior under 32 bit or 64 bit environments, but Iâ€™m now able to put a patch on my browser wrapper control.
+Since HTMLBody really have an appendChild method I can use that interface in 64 bit environment, but I really does not know why MSHTML has such a different behavior under 32 bit or 64 bit environments, but I'm now able to put a patch on my browser wrapper control.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 if (Is64BitMode())